-Why is a new fuel price standard needed in NSW?
+Why is an information standard for fuel price signs needed in NSW?

 Can a fuel price sign advertise a discounted price?